djackson93/djackson93/README.md

 ### Hey!
 I'm Dakota Jackson! 🖐

 - 👨‍🎓 I'm a recent college graduate from Lamar University!
-- 💻 I'm currently looking for the right place to start my Software Developing career!
+- 💻 I've currently started my career as a Sfotware Developer at General Motors!
-- ✔️ I'm confident in languages such as Java and Python (and always learning more).
+- ✔️ I'm confident in languages such as Java and Python (and always learning more skills such as Bash,SQL, PowerBI and more currently).
-- 🏠 Southeast Texas area (➡️ Austin area soon?)
+- 🏠 Austin area soon!
 - 😄 Pronouns: He/Him

 - 📫 How to reach me: